Resourcesarrow_forwardBlogarrow_forwardBusiness credit

 A D-U-N-S number is different from your federal tax ID number or employer identification number (EIN).
 A D-U-N-S Number is used for business credit reporting purposes, whereas an EIN is issued by the IRS and used for tax identification purposes.
 An EIN is like a Social Security number for your business, and is included on any tax documents.
 You may also be required to provide your EIN number for business purposes, like opening a business bank account.

-In most cases, D-U-N-S Number are automatically created for your business after you set up business tradelines, like a vendor accounts, business credit cards, or even some small business loans.
+Businesses may receive a D-U-N-S® Number automatically after activity is reported to Dun & Bradstreet after you set up business tradelines, like vendor accounts, business credit cards, or even some small business loans.

-Nav Prime can help with that: You’ll get up to two business tradelines built into your Nav Prime membership — one with your monthly Nav Prime payment and another with regular use of your Nav Prime Card.1 These tradelines can help you both establish and build your business credit history.
+Nav Prime can help with that.
+On select plans, you can get up to two business tradelines built into your Nav Prime membership.1 One tradeline comes with your monthly Nav Prime payment and the second with regular use of the Nav Credit Builder Card2 — available this summer for Build and Expand members.
+These tradelines are designed to help establish and build business credit history.

 It helps if you first establish your business as a legal entity (LLC, C corp, S corp, etc) with your state.
 When you do, you’ll provide company information, including your business legal name and those of any other business owners, your business name, the name of your business’s headquarters and address of your business, your telephone number, whether you’re a home-based business, and the number of employees at your physical location.